Unless you’ve been living under a virtual rock, you’ve probably heard of the phrase ‘passive income’.

 My breakdown of daily to quarterly tasks for affiliate program managers (👈 this could be you!)

-I also have a free checklist to help you get started with creating an affiliate program of your own!
+I also have a free 17-page guide to help you get started with creating an affiliate program of your own!
 Don’t miss out!

 the four steps to earning passive income from your affiliate program

 One of the key benefits to starting an affiliate program is that you have a dedicated team of influential affiliates who are selling your product FOR you.
 Sounds dreamy, right?
 Checking your email with your morning coffee to see a top level affiliate has made a bunch of sales of your product overnight.
 Passive income for the win! 🎉